 Each raagam therefore, requires a database of notation for Gamakams for each note for different contexts, which can be replaced in the skeletal notation by the program before Gaayaka plays it.
 The approach is akin to the 'Expert System' concept in 'Artificial Intelligence' branch of Computers, though somewhat simpler.
 I have been attempting this recently.
 I had to do lots of experimenting before deciding the parameters for the database and I found that building the data base for a raagam itself is very laborious (and often frustrating).
 Here we are not dealing with (say) an accounting system where if the output is right then the system is acceptable.
 Here the output is music which may be approved by some and may be rejected by others!
 Nevertheless, I have attempted this for about a 16 raagams.
 In many cases (especially varnams) the output seems to be quite satisfactory.

-My paper, explaining the issues involved in such an attempt, has been published in 'Sangeet Natak'.Volume XLIII, No.3,2009 pp.28-36.
-(I can send a copy of this paper to any interested reader).
+My paper, explaining the issues involved in such an attempt, has been published in 'Sangeet Natak'.Volume XLIII, No.3,2009 pp.28-36. and is available here .

 The program does not straightway play the gamakam, but generates revised notation which can be played in Gaayaka.
 In some cases alternatives are provided, which can be chosen by the user.